 What about special conditions at the re-exam?

 If you were granted special conditions for the ordinary exam in the same term, you must tell us that you want to take the re-exam on special conditions too.
 But you do not have to apply again.
-Simply send an e-mail to email@example.com and refer to your application for special conditions at the ordinary exam.
+Simply send an e-mail with the special conditions form attached, so we can see which re-exams you would like special conditions for, and send it to firstname.lastname@example.org.
+Remember to refer to your application for special conditions at the ordinary exam.

 See the box above to your left for deadlines.